 - Do your research and produce results as you would otherwise, do not delay any deliverables.

-- Try to find out how to be more focused and self organised so that you can see this as an opportunity to get more done, keep your working rhythm.
+- Try to find out how to be more focused and self organized so that you can see this as an opportunity to get more done, keep your working rhythm.

-- Schedule more Google-Meet/Zoom/Skype/Webex/Blue-Jeans calls so that you keep your social interaction, minimise calls without your camera on.
+- Schedule more Google-Meet/Zoom/Skype/Webex/Blue-Jeans calls so that you keep your social interaction, minimize calls without your camera on.